alissacox/GHG-cycling-genes/QIIME2/Analysis_pipeline.md

 Open a Linux terminal and type:
 ```
 conda activate qiime2-2019.10
-conda deactivate qiime2-2019.10 (to shut down)
-# You can test to make sure the install worked by running:
+# You can test to make sure the QIIME2 is running propery by running:
 qiime --help
+# To shut down QIIME2 @ the end of your analysis...
+conda deactivate qiime2-2019.10
 ```
 # Read in Miseq Fastq files (with embedded barcodes)
 ## A little 'homework'